HL7/cqf-measures/input/pages/measure-terminology-service.md

     8. composed-of: Returning any quality program that includes the given measure canonical or quality program version manifest or release
     9. depends-on: Returning any quality program that references the given code system or value set canonical
     10. part-of: Returning any version manifest or release that is part of the given quality program
+    11. contained-parameter-name: Returning any quality program having the given value in the Library.contained.parameter.name
+    12. expansion-identifier: Returning any quality program having the the given value in the Library.contained.parameter.valueUri

 5. SHALL support specifying expansion rules for the following $expand parameters
     1. SHALL support the activeOnly parameter